Ikigaisys/Flask-restx-Boilerplate/README.md

 # Flask-restx Boilerplate

-Boilerplate for a Flask-restx application
+Boilerplate for a Flask-restx application.
+It is similar to [FastAPI Boilerplate](https://github.com/Ikigaisys/FastAPI-Boilerplate).

 ## Installation